Year 3/4 Curriculum Overview

 |Autumn 1||Autumn 2||Spring 1||Spring 2||Summer 1||Summer 2|

-Using photographic evidence, children will identify the similarities and differences which exist between African villages and cities.
-They will then imagine how this will affect how people live in these areas.
-The children will be given the opportunity to sample staple African foods such as couscous, rice, yam and mango.
+Using photographic evidence, children will identify the similarities and differences which exist between African villages and cities compared to the UK.
+They will then consider how this will affect how people live in these areas.

 Food Glorious Food